AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/copy-modules-or-scenarios.md

 You can create templates as a starting point for your [!DNL Workfront Fusion] scenarios.
 When you create a scenario from a template, you can modify the scenario without modifying the template.
 Field values are not saved in templates.

-For more information on creating and using templates, see [Scenario Templates](../../workfront-fusion/scenarios/templates/fusion-templates.md).
+For more information on creating a scenario using a template, see [Create scenarios with templates](/help/workfront-fusion/create-scenarios/add-modules/create-scenarios-with-fusion-templates.md).